 The frequency of inspections differs depending on the size of the audit firm.

-The CPAAOB conducts regular inspections of large-sized audit firms once every two years and, since PY2016, has run follow-up inspections designed to verify improvements in the program year following the regular inspection.
-As to follow-up inspections, there are some cases in which remediation measures are examined through collection of reports in place of follow-up inspections.
+The CPAAOB conducts regular inspections of large-sized audit firms once every two years and since PY2016, runs follow-up inspections designed to verify improvements in the program year following the regular inspection.
+As to follow-up inspections, there are some cases in which remedial measures are examined through collection of reports in place of follow-up inspections.

-Inspections of mid-tier audit firms are generally conducted once every three years.
+Mid-tier audit firms are generally inspected once every three years and will be inspected once every two years from PY2025.
+For PY2024 inspection plan, see "C. CPAAOB Perspectives and Objectives of Monitoring, etc., 2.
+Basic Plan for Monitoring Audit Firms for Program Year 2024."
 Inspections of small and medium-sized audit firms are conducted as necessary, in light of deficiencies pointed out in quality control reviews.

-Details of the inspections conducted during the past five years are presented below (Figures II-1-4 and II-1-5).
+Details of the inspections during the past five years are as below (Figures II-1-4 and II-1-5).